Using this window you can use existing VHD/X files (on Windows 7 or newer).

 7.And finally exit diskpart:

-•Encryption: If the container is encrypted, supply the password.
-If you're using a VHD/X file, and it's using BitLocker with a password, then enter the password.
+•Encryption: If the VHD/X file is using BitLocker with a password, then enter the password.
 If no encryption is being used then do not enter a password.

-•Storage: You can now choose the container file.
+•Filename: You can now choose the VHD/X file.

-Click the Finish button to open the container.
+Click the Finish button to open the virtual drive.